MohamedQabbani/blog/README.md

 Run php artisan migrate

-Then open http://blog.app/ relate to your host And you will found login, register button on right above.
+Then open demo http://phplaravel-39116-82913-230111.cloudwaysapps.com/ to test, you will found login, register button on right above.

 After register you can add new post, edit post, delete post, and commit post.